Sade (band): Sweetback

-Sweetback are an English band composed of members from the band Sade, not including the frontwoman Sade Adu.
+Sweetback are an English band composed of members from the band Sade, excluding the frontwoman, Sade Adu.
 They are a jazz/funk band with R&B overtones.
-Membership includes Stuart Matthewman, Paul Denman and Andrew Hale.
+Membership includes Stuart Matthewman, Paul Denman, and Andrew Hale.

-The group Sweetback formed in 1994 at the conclusion of Sade’s Love Deluxe World Tour.
+The group was formed in 1994 at the conclusion of Sade's Love Deluxe World Tour.
+They released two studio albums: Sweetback (1996) and Stage 2 (2004).
 Their albums feature a host of guest vocalists, such as Leroy Osbourne, Amel Larrieux, Maxwell, Aya (Lysa Aya Trenier), Bahamadia, Chocolate Genius and El DeBarge.
 Their first album was re-released on vinyl in 2016.